PrefectHQ/prefect/docs/guide/tutorials/slack-notifications.md

     return new_state # this is important
 ```

-This function will be called everytime your task (or flow) undergoes a state change.
+This function will be called every time your task (or flow) undergoes a state change.
 In the example at hand, `slack_notifier` is already setup as a state handler for you!
 Consequently, as we saw in the introduction example, you can simply provide `slack_notifier` as a `state_handler` for any task / flow you want.

 ## Customizing your alerts